hoangsonww/My-Portfolio-Website/README.md

     cd My-Portfolio-Website
     ```
 2. **Open with Live Server**
-    - If using VS Code, you can install the Live Server extension and start it to launch the website in your browser.
+    - If you're using VS Code, you can install the Live Server extension and start it to launch the website in your browser.
     - Alternatively, simply open the `index.html` file in your browser.

 ## Contributing